Larry Porter (American football): Coaching career

 In his first year with the team in 2005, Porter made an immediate impact on LSU's running game as the Tigers, despite losing perhaps the top runner in the SEC in Alley Broussard to a knee injury in mid-August, still managed to rush for 1,951 yards and 21 touchdowns.
 LSU's rushing offense ranked fourth in the SEC, while the 21 rushing touchdowns was the second-highest total in the league.

 Addai had his best year in a Tiger uniform, rushing for 911 yards and nine touchdowns; while Justin Vincent added 488 yards and five scores.
 Addai had five 100-yard rushing games, capped by a 130-yard, one-touchdown performance in LSU's 40–3 win over Miami in the Peach Bowl.
-He went on to become a first round draft pick of the Indianapolis Colts in the 2006 NFL Draft, becoming the first LSU running back taken in the first round of the NFL Draft since Harvey Williams was the 21st overall pick by the Chiefs in 1991.
+He went on to become a first round draft pick of the Indianapolis Colts in the 2006 NFL draft, becoming the first LSU running back taken in the first round of the NFL draft since Harvey Williams was the 21st overall pick by the Chiefs in 1991.
 Addai was a finalist for NFL Rookie of the Year in 2006 and played a key role in the Colts' Super Bowl victory over the Chicago Bears.

 Porter took over the head coaching position at his alma mater, the University of Memphis, for the 2010 season.
-He was fired after the 2011 season for winning only three games over two seasons and nearly destroying the entire program with his ineptitude.
+He was fired after the 2011 season after winning only three games over two seasons.

 On February 10, it was announced that Porter would take the position of running backs coach at Arizona State University.
 The move comes after former coach Chris Thomsen left to coach the offensive line at Texas Tech University.

 On January 1, 2013, Porter accepted the running backs coaching position at the University of Texas at Austin.
 On February 11, 2014, Porter was announced as the running backs coach at the University of North Carolina at Chapel Hill.
 On February 11, 2017, Porter was announced as tight ends and H-back coach and recruiting coordinator at Auburn University.

 On January 29, 2021, Porter was announced as running backs coach at the University of North Carolina, returning for a second stint in Chapel Hill and reuniting with head coach Mack Brown, whom he had worked for at Texas for the 2013 season.
 Porter replaced Robert Gillespie, who left for Alabama.
 He was also given the title of assistant special teams coordinator, working with coordinator Jovan Dewitt.
 Following Dewitt's departure after the conclusion of the 2021 season, Porter was named the Tar Heels' special teams coordinator in addition to his responsibilities as running backs coach.